sarsanaee/sarsanaee.github.io/about.md

 permalink: /
 ---

 I am a **Systems Architect at Huawei Research Cambridge**.
 These days, I am mostly thinking about **CXL technologies across QEMU and the Linux Kernel**, and how memory systems should evolve for modern data centers.
+My research interests broadly center around **computer systems for data centers**.

 I enjoy technical discussions, early-stage ideas, and projects that sit between research and real systems.
 If you are working on something related—or just want to exchange thoughts—I am usually happy to chat.

 I received my **PhD from Queen Mary University of London**, advised by [Gianni Antichi](https://gianniantichi.github.io/) and [Brent Stephens](https://www.cs.utah.edu/~brent/) (Utah / Google), see my [PhD dissertation](https://qmro.qmul.ac.uk/xmlui/handle/123456789/102618).
 I was more than fortunate to work with both Gianni and Brent; beyond their technical depth, they each have distinct styles that strongly shaped how I think about systems and research.

-My interests broadly center around **computer systems for data centers**.

 Before starting my PhD, I was initially an **Intern**, and later a **Research Assistant at NUS**, advised by [Djordje Jevdjic](https://www.comp.nus.edu.sg/cs/people/jevdjic/), working on **memory management for data-center applications**.
 I also spent three months at **EPFL**, studying the feasibility of using **virtualization to improve the availability of electrical grid controllers**, advised by [Jean-Yves Le Boudec](https://people.epfl.ch/jean-yves.leboudec).
-Btw, Lausanne *is* beautiful.
+Btw, Lausanne *is* beautiful, make sure you pay a visit.

 I completed my **undergraduate and master’s studies at IUST (Iran)**, working with [Mohsen Sharifi](https://webpages.iust.ac.ir/msharifi/), where I spent two years as a student in his laboratory.